ablanco1950/LicensePlate_Yolov8_Filters_PaddleOCR/README.md

 yolo must be installed, if not, follow the instructions indicated in: https://learnopencv.com/ultralytics-yolov8/#How-to-Use-YOLOv8?

+paddleocr at 29/07/2025 is incompatible with numpy 2.0

+downgrade numpy

+pip uninstall numpy

+pip install numpy==1.26

 pip install ultralytics

 also must be installed the usual modules in computer vision:  numpy, cv2, os, re, imutils,  parabolic